Effects of wavelength on vortex structure and turbulence kinetic energy transfer of flow over undulated cylinders: Numerical Methods

-To investigate the effect of wavelength, five seal whisker-inspired geometries with varying wavelength are simulated and compared with a smooth elliptical cylinder of the same aspect ratio keeping all other nondimensional parameters constant.
+To investigate the effect of wavelength, five different wavelength seal whisker-inspired geometries are simulated and compared with a smooth elliptical cylinder of the same aspect ratio.
 The baseline model with $\lambda=3.43$ is simulated, along with two models with lower wavelength, $\lambda=1$ and $\lambda=2$, and two models with higher wavelength, $\lambda=5$ and $\lambda=6.86$.
 The top view of each model is shown in figure \ref{fig:models} with its associated wavelength value.
+The other five nondimensional parameters are held constant across the models.